 Education 128.
 Introduction to the Theory and Practice of Education.
-(PP)

 Aspects of a career in teaching are explored.
-Topics include: teaching as a profession, educational philosophies, and best practices in classroom instruction.
-Students are required to observe in either a preschool, elementary, or secondary school New Church classroom and participate in at least three field trips to other schools.
+Topics include: teaching as a profession, educational philosophies, best practices in classroom instruction, and garden-based learning.
+Students observe classes at the Bryn Athyn Church School, participate in at least three field trips to other schools, and gain basic gardening experience.
 Opportunities to develop presentation and storytelling skills.
 3 Credits.